Interstate or Intrastate? How to Choose the Right Trucking Path

 While intrastate CDL drivers may not face the full scope of federal compliance, they’re still regulated by state-level safety, insurance, and licensing requirements.
 Each state sets its own rules, so you’ll want to check with your local DMV to stay compliant.

-How to Switch from Intrastate to Interstate
+How to Switch from Intrastate to Interstate in 2026

 When it comes to operating authority, your business type matters.
 An interstate for-hire carrier must have both a USDOT number and an MC number issued by the FMCSA.
 These identifiers allow you to legally haul freight across state lines for compensation.
 If you're sticking to intrastate trucking, you might only need a state-issued DOT number or permit.
 Again, it all comes down to where and what you’re hauling.

 Insurance is another area where the difference between interstate and intrastate becomes significant.
-For interstate operations, you’re required to meet federal insurance minimums, which can go as high as $5 million for hazardous materials
+For interstate operations, you’re required to meet federal insurance minimums, which can go as high as $5 million for hazardous materials.

 In contrast, intrastate operations typically follow much lower state-set insurance thresholds, often ranging from $50,000 to $300,000.
 These financial requirements reflect the broader risk and regulatory oversight that comes with crossing state lines.